-Valencia is an impressive region and city on the East coast of Spain
+Valencia is an impressive city and region located on the East coast of Spain

-Valencia is an appealing city on the east coast of Spain full of impressive Baroque, Gothic and Moorish architecture, a stunning Arts and Science centre, no forgetting a warm and sunny climate.
+The city of Valencia is an appealing place to visit full of impressive Baroque, Gothic and Moorish architecture and a stunning Arts and Science centre.

-Valencia is now a buzzing Mediterranean city awash with plenty of things to do and see plus the city boasts some fine beaches including the Las Arenas and Las Malvarrosa which are easily reached by bus from the town center.
+The city is a buzzing Mediterranean city awash with plenty of things to do and see plus it boasts popular sandy beaches such as Las Arenas and Las Malvarrosa which are easily reached by bus from the town center.

 5 interesting facts about Valencia